-- 1. Press and hold the two button for more than 5 seconds. - The system announces: "Press the PHONE/SEND ((→) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE/END (→) button to select a different language." - 3.
-Press the MODE button.
+- 1. Press and hold the value button for more than 5 seconds. - 2.
+The system announces: PHONE/SEND () button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE/END () button to select a different language."

+Press the button.

-For information on speaker adaptation, see "Speaker adaptation (SA) mode" later in this section.
+For information on speaker adaptation, see "Speaker Adaptation (SA) mode" later in this section.